Cam-Can-Do/REST-API-with-session-authorization/README.md

 # user-auth
-Backend user authentication and authorization with MongoDB, ExpressJS, and Passport.
-Password hashes and salts are stored together for each user in the database.
-Session cookies (via express-session and Passport) are also stored in the database, allowing for protected routes.
+Backend REST API with user authentication and authorization.
+Built with NodeJS, Express, MongoDB Atlas, Mongoose and Passport.
+Password hashes and salts are generated with the PBKDF2 algorithm and are stored for each user in the database.
+Session cookies (via express-session and Passport) are stored in the database for validation, and middleware allows for protected routes.